arnonym/ha-plugins/README.md

 ## Troubleshooting

-The first place to look is the log of the ha-sip add-on.
+The first place to look is the log of the ha-sip app.
 There you can see individual SIP messages and the logs of ha-sip itself (prefixed with "|").

 ## Stand-alone mode